No767/EasyBot-Plugins/README.md

 CREATE DATABASE disquest;
 ```

 Once done, that's it.
-The cog will take care of the rest
+The cog will take care of the rest.
+And also as a side note, DisQuest-Postgres is the exact same version used by [Rin](https://github.com/No767/Rin) and [Kumiko](https://github.com/No767/Kumiko)